HODI: Soldiers of Peace

 She is transforming the lives of young male soldiers in her village AND the lives of young girls kidnapped into marriage by offering them an alternative—football. (or what we here call soccer.)

 I think the best way to convey a sense of her work is through this excerpt from the Soldiers of Peace video, a documentary which I plan on showing to my students next month.
-The excerpt here is about seven minutes long.

-Watching this video, I am moved to tears—especially seeing how she navigated when conflict arose among the young men playing soccer.
+But I can say that watching the video, I am moved to tears—especially seeing how she navigated when conflict arose among the young men playing soccer.
 I feel like I have found yet another teacher, and a source of inspiration.
 If it’s true that a new story can change everything–and I believe it can–then Ms. Adan is changing everything for her village by leading these young people.
 At the same time, she is leading all of us by example.
 The old story may be, in many instances, a violent one, but this new story offers a tangible, creative way toward peace.